wellyshen/react-cool-starter/README.md

 There're some features (updates) which will be included in this starter in the near future:

 * [ ] Code splitting for reducers.
-* [ ] Upgrade to [Babel 7](https://babeljs.io/blog/2017/03/01/upgrade-to-babel-7) as soon as the stable version released.
-* [ ] Upgrade to [Webpack 4](https://github.com/webpack/webpack/milestone/15) as soon as the stable version released.